 Spring.
 3 credits.
 Limited to 25 graduate students with an interest in human nutrition and health and exceptional senior nutrition majors by permission.
+Prerequisite: NS 640.

-Hours to be arranged.
+T R 8:40-9:55.
 C. Olson and nutrition intervention and policy faculty.
-The goal of the course is to help students gain tools and develop conceptual frameworks for thinking critically about nutrition interventions in communities around the world.
-The course involves extensive reading and active involvement in class discussions on selected topics.
+The goal of the course is to help students gain tools and develop conceptual frameworks for